DanielsRT/DanielsRT/README.md

 - 🎓 Student exploring the world of machine learning and computer science.
 - 🌱 Always learning and expanding my horizon in AI and development practices.
-- 🔭 Currently building projects in data analytics, machine learning, and full stack web applications.
+- 🔭 Currently building projects in data analytics, machine learning, and cybersecurity.

 ---